programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 increase again until the end of the 19th century.
 The length dramatically decreased around World War I, with a handful of fairly large outliers scattered throughout the 20th century.
 Is there any rational behind these changes?
-Setting the color of the points to denote whether a speech for written or delivered orally explains a large part of the variation.
+Setting the color of the points to denote whether a speech is written or delivered orally explains a large part of the variation.
 The command to do this plot is only a small tweak on our other plotting command:

 ```{r}